d-Bharti001/node-payment-micro/README.md

 | `just db-ledger`         | Opens a MySQL shell into `ledger`'s database (the debit/credit audit trail).           |
 | `just mailpit-dashboard` | Port-forwards Mailpit's web UI to `http://localhost:8025`.                             |
 | `just logs <service>`    | Tails a service's logs by its `app` label, e.g. `just logs ledger`.                    |

-All three `db-*` recipes connect using each database's own least-privilege application user (not root) - no credentials are typed, hardcoded, or logged to your shell history.